emon-ismail/2025-Ismail-emon-personal-portfolio/README.md

 ## Deployment

-The website is deployed on Netlify with the following build settings:
-- Build command: `npm run build`
-- Publish directory: `out`
+- The site is statically exported to the `out` directory and can be deployed to Netlify or any static hosting provider.

 ## SEO Features